kuczmama/crypto-ranker/README.md

 - Number of issues - More is better, because that means there is active development
 - Number of github stars
 - Number of forks
+- NUmber of github watcher - more is better
 - Ratio of open issues to closed issues - The ratio should be smaller
 - Language used, bonus points for esoteric languages, minus points for smart contract languages like solidity.